Bestway Cement: History

-1995–2005: Initial years
+1995–2005: Early history

 Bestway Cement was incorporated by Bestway Group of the United Kingdom in December 1993.
 The company built its first cement plant in Hattar, in the Khyber Pakhtoonkhwa in 1995 with an initial investment of US$120 million.
 Civil works started in January 1996 and the Kiln was fired in April 1998.

 In 2001, Bestway was listed on the Karachi Stock Exchange.
 A year later, the plant's capacity was further enhanced to 1.3 million TPA at a cost of US$20 million.

 In February 2004, Bestway set up its second plant with a 1.8 million TPA capacity in Chakwal, Punjab with a total investment of US$140 million.
 Civil works for Bestway Chakwal-I were initiated in January 2005, the kiln was fired in May 2006 and the plant went into production in June 2006.
 The local people claim that Bestway Group did not fairly compensate the previous owners of the land.
 A case was brought against Bestway Group and is pending in the Supreme Court of Pakistan.